WLAN-Pi/wlanpi-chat-bot/docs/USERGUIDE.md

 ![Screenshot](images/boot_partition_mac.png)

 Once the WLAN Pi boots up and reads the file from the boot partition, the API key is added to the WLAN Pi bot config file and removed from the boot partition for security purposes.

+3. Once the API key is in-place via one of the two methods outlined above, its time to wake up the bot and make sure you can send it messages.

+With the WLAN Pi connected to the Internet, open up your Telegram client and send a message to the bot.
+You can try : `hi`.
+You will likely get no response to your first message.
+Don't worry...send a second message: `hi`.
+You should now receive a response.
+Your bot is now keyed to you user ID and will respond only to you.
+You will not need to repeat this wake-up process - each time you switch on the WLAN Pi and it is connected to the Interet, it will establish comms with your Telegram client.

 ## Using Chat-Bot